mikehenken/quality-services-now/docs/setup/ENVIRONMENT_VARIABLES.md

 **Setup:**
 1. Go to https://web3forms.com
-2. Enter your email address
+2. Enter your company email address: `qualityservicesnik@gmail.com`
 3. Get your access key from email
 4. Add to `.env` file